Considerations when designing a fall protection system

 Did you know…

-Horizontal lifelines should be designed, installed, and used under the supervision of a qualified person as part of a complete personal fall arrest system which maintains a safety factor of at least two.
+Horizontal lifelines should be designed, installed, and used under the supervision of a qualified person as part of a complete personal fall arrest system that maintains a safety factor of at least two.
 Do not take risks!
 Consult the professionals and don’t leave yourself exposed!

 Choosing the correct fall protection system